panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 The whole idea of state is to be able to change it.
 Let's see how to do this in a final step.

-## 1.4 Updating state
+### 1.4 Updating state

+#### Updating the state with a direct value

 As you know already `useState(false)` returns an array where the first item is the state value.
 Now the second item of the array is a function that accepts one argument: the new state value.
 Use this function to update the state.

 ```javascript
 const [isOn, setIsOn] = useState(false);
 setIsOn(true); // changes the state to `true`
 ```

-State update happens in response to an event: e.g. the user clicked a button.
+The state updates as a response to an event that provides some new information.
+Such events are a button click, an HTTP request completion, etc. Make sure to invoke the state updater function within a callback of an event or a callback of other hooks.

 Let's make the following changes to `<Bulb>` component:

 * Add 2 buttons: `Light on` and `Light off`
 * Add click event handlers to these buttons where the state of bulb is updated